marc-sabates-gelpi/clojure-jpro-bikes/README.md

 ## TODO

 * More testing
-* Instead of a call with to get all bike points every time, get once the bearest bike points and on successive calls get the details for those bike points only.
+* Instead of a call to get all bike points every time, get once the nearer bike points and on successive calls get the details for those bike points only.
 * Refactoring

 ## License